 In 2012, the Scientific Council recommended making academic publications and research data openly accessible, saying that „the rules of good scientific practice should be complemented by a requirement to ensure external access to research data as well as rules for managing digital artefacts and research data “.
-Researchers and their associtaions were given the reccomdation of "recognizing the collection and publication of research data as a research achievements in its own right“.Mehr erfahren
+Researchers and their associtaions were given the reccomdation of "recognizing the collection and publication of research data as a research achievement in its own right“.Learn more

 G8 Science Ministers Statement

-Recommendations for Safeguarding Good Scientific Practice update by DFGMehr erfahren
+Recommendations for Safeguarding Good Scientific Practice update by DFG

-Circular letter on research data management issued by German Rector's Conference
+Circular letter on research data management issued by the German Rector's Conference

 In a circular letter, the Rector's Conference called for a joint approach of all stakeholders in order to successfully implement more effective research data management: